AdobeDocs/experience-platform.en/help/web-sdk/identity/first-party-device-ids.md

 When enabling this setting, you must provide the name of the cookie where the [!DNL FPID] is expected to be stored.

+>[!NOTE]
+>
-When you use first-party IDs, you cannot perform third-party ID syncs.
+>When you use first-party IDs, you cannot perform third-party ID syncs.
 Third-party ID syncs rely on the [!DNL Visitor ID] service and the `UUID` generated by that service.
 When using the first-party ID functionality, the [!DNL ECID] is generated without the use of the [!DNL Visitor ID] service, which makes third-party ID syncs impossible.

-When you use first-party IDs, [Audience Manager](https://experienceleague.adobe.com/en/docs/audience-manager) capabilities targeted towards activation in partner platforms are not supported, given that Audience Manager Partner ID syncs are mostly based on `UUIDs` or `DIDs`.
+><br> When you use first-party IDs, [Audience Manager](https://experienceleague.adobe.com/en/docs/audience-manager) capabilities targeted towards activation in partner platforms are not supported, given that Audience Manager Partner ID syncs are mostly based on `UUIDs` or `DIDs`.
 The [!DNL ECID] that is derived off a first-party ID is not linked to a `UUID`, making it unaddressable.

 ## Method 2: Use FPIDs in `identityMap` {#identityMap}